thelucid/tache/README.md

 ...you can guess the result.

 Please note that all hash keys must be defined as strings when working with any Tache view.
-This minimises the risk of memory leaks caused by symbols when used in an end-user environment and is therefore a requirement, regardless of whether or not you are using safe views.
+This minimises the risk of memory leaks caused by symbols when used in an end-user environment and is therefore a general requirement of Tache, regardless of whether or not you are using safe views.

 Here's another way of doing things (no real departure from standard Mustache):